 EU applicants will be considered for NHS places if they meet the selection criteria outlined in the Entry Requirements section above, with the equivalent qualifications and experience.
 We consider applications from non-EU/EEA applicants for NHS places but not from those that do not have the right to work in the UK.

 We accept applications for self-funded candidates with overseas fees status meeting our entry criteria.
-The current fees are £25,600 per year.
+The 2021-22 fees will be £26,900 per year.
 This fee may increase in subsequent years but any increase will be capped at 5% per annum for continuing students.
-There is not a salary attached and living costs would need to be financed by the applicant.
+For EU candidates applying for self-funder places starting the programme with us in September 2021, we will award an automatic fee reduction which brings your fee into line with the fee paid by the NHS for NHS-funded trainees (currently £15,695).
+This will apply for the duration of your course.
+There is not a salary attached to self-funder places, and living costs would need to be financed by the applicant.

 Applications should be made via the Clearing House using Course Code 22 - X.